As safe as traditional open surgeries. Minimal blood loos, pain, blood transfusion, only overnight hospital stay.

 - Open surgery: An incision about 25 to 35 cms is made in the abdomen or on the side between lower ribs near the affected kidney area.
-For a better access to the kidney, lower rib may have to be removed.
+For better access to the kidney, the lower rib may have to be removed.

 - Laparoscopic surgery: A few incisions (very small) are made in the abdomen and small surgical tools with a video camera are inserted.
 A slightly larger opening is done for total nephrectomy.

-- Robot-assisted laparoscopic surgery: Robot assisted surgery wherein the robotic instruments are controlled by the surgeon via the operating interface, requires even smaller incisions and provides better quality imaging and facilitates precise and accurate removal.
+- Robot-assisted laparoscopic surgery: Robot-assisted surgery wherein the robotic instruments are controlled by the surgeon via the operating interface, requires even smaller incisions and provides better quality imaging and facilitates precise and accurate removal.

-The nephrectomy risks include:
+Nephrectomy risks include:

-- Need of an open surgery.
+- Need for open surgery.